Arno65/Advent-of-Code-2023/README.md

 Day 9 has solutions in Haskell and Clojure.

+Day 10 and 11 have solutions in Haskell. \
-Day 10 has a solution in Haskell, a very slow one for part 2.
+Day 10 has a very slow one for part 2.
 If you want to see some bad code, be my guest ;-)

 W.i.p.:\
-Part 2 of day 5 has a slow brute force solution.
-(There is a more efficient solution.)\
+Both parts 2 of day 5 and 10 have very slow solutions.
+(There are more efficient solutions.)\
 Will work on more Clojure solutions in the near future.

 Happy coding!